Jannath19/docker_flask_homework/README.md

 Setting Up and Dockerizing a Flask App:
 Create a folder and name it Part1.
 Create a Flask application within the Part1 folder.
 Additionally, create a Dockerfile and name it Dockerfile.
-Use the following code:
-# Use an official Python runtime as a parent image
-FROM python:3.8-slim

-# Set the working directory to /app
-WORKDIR /app

-# Copy the current directory contents into the container at /app/
-COPY . /app/

-# Install any needed packages specified in requirements.txt
-RUN pip install --trusted-host pypi.python.org -r requirements.txt

-# Make port 5000 available to the world outside this container
-EXPOSE 5000

-# Define environment variable
-ENV NAME World

-# Run app.py when the container launches
-CMD ["python", "app.py"]
 Create a text file and name it requirements.txt.
 Add "flask" to the file.
 In your Cloud Shell terminal, type docker build -t <name_of_image> . to build the image.
 Type docker images to view the list of images.